How can you generate a large amount of new traffic and revenue without creating any new content?

 An SEO log file analyzer can help you understand why portions of your website are not getting crawled.
 Discover the crawl ratio of your site by reviewing search engine crawl of your entire site and pairing crawled and uncrawled pages side by side.

-As shown above, if your site’s crawled pages by search engines are 41.4% compliant and 58.6% non-compliant, that means a wide portion of your crawl budget is being spent on useless pages.
+As shown above, if your site’s crawled pages by search engines are 41.4% indexable and 58.6% non-indexable, that means a wide portion of your crawl budget is being spent on useless pages.
 That’s dead weight yielding no organic traffic.

 Review uncrawled pages to see if those are less valuable pages or if you do, in fact, want those pages to be crawled.
 An SEO log file analyzer allows you to isolate strategic pages that aren’t getting crawled and understand the technical reasons why they’re being ignored by the search engines.